 NQF-endorsed performance measures are expected to be used in accountability applications such as public reporting and pay-for-performance.
 The NQF criteria focus on endorsing measures that demonstrate reliability and validity and adequate risk adjustment so that correct conclusions about the quality of care can be made by patients and others.
 NQF does not set different reliability and validity standards for different accountability applications.
 As already noted, concerns have been expressed about the policy response to performance results.
 For example, if providers or health plans serving disadvantaged populations have poorer outcome performance and incur financial penalties, it could worsen disparities in health and healthcare by reducing resources available to care for their patients.
-Therefore, it is imperative that various accountability applications to identify unintended consequences to patients and to ensure alignment with program and policy goals.
+Therefore, it is imperative that various accountability applications be assessed for the potential impact on providers and plans caring for disadvantaged populations to identify unintended consequences to patients and to ensure alignment with program and policy goals.